-Orange County Drainage District Drainage Criteria Manual and Regulations
+Orange County Drainage District Drainage Criteria Manual and Regulations adopted October 6, 2020 revised December 13, 2022 further revised on June 10, 2025

-5.2.4 Establishing the Time of Concentration (Tc)
+5.2.4 Establishing the Time of Concentration (T_c)

-The time of concentration ( $T_C$ ) is defined as the time (in minutes) required for all portions of the watershed to contribute runoff at the computation point.
-The $T_C$ is normally calculated by identifying the longest flow path within the watershed and estimating the time required for runoff to travel the entire length of this path.
+The time of concentration (T_C) is defined as the time (in minutes) required for all portions of the watershed to contribute runoff at the computation point.
+The T_C is normally calculated by identifying the longest flow path within the watershed and estimating the time required for runoff to travel the entire length of this path.
 Stormwater runoff may pass through a range of flow conditions as it moves along the longest flow path.
 Overland sheet flow is characterized by very shallow depths of less than 2 inches.
 Within a short distance of about 100 to 300 feet, stormwater runoff begins to flow at greater depths to collect in streets, swales, and small ditches or gullies, and is commonly known as concentrated overland flow.
 Finally, the runoff collects in storm sewers, creeks, and drainage channels in which flow depths may reach several feet.

-In order to estimate $T_c$ , the longest flow path is divided into reaches that represent the various types of flow conditions and the flow velocity for each individual reach is estimated.
+In order to estimate T_c , the longest flow path is divided into reaches that represent the various types of flow conditions and the flow velocity for each individual reach is estimated.
 For example, the longest flow path may include overland sheet flow, concentrated flow in a roadside ditch, and flow in a drainage channel.
 Flow velocities for overland sheet flow may be estimated using the Equation 5.3 and Table 5.3, which relates flow velocity to overland slope and land use.
 This method was developed by the Natural Resource Conservation Service (NRCS) and may be found in TxDOT's online hydraulics manual at where:

-(http://onlinemanuals.txdot.gov/txdotmanuals/hyd/time\of\concentration.htm#i1108603) for further explanation.
+(http://onlinemanuals.txdot.gov/txdotmanuals/hyd/time_of_concentration.htm#i1108603) for further explanation.

-$$t{sh} = \frac{0.007(n{ol} L{sh})^{0.8}}{P_2^{0.5} S{sh}^{0.4}}$$

-$t{sh}$ = sheet flow travel time (hr)
+$$t{sh} = \frac{0.007(n{ol} L{sh})^{0.8}}{P_2^{0.5} S{sh}^{0.4}}$$ t{sh} = sheet flow travel time (hr)

-$n{ol}$ = overland flow roughness coefficient (see Table 5-3)
+n{ol} = overland flow roughness coefficient (see Table 5-3)

-$L{sh} =$ sheet flow length (ft) (100ft max.)
+$L{sh} = sheet flow length (ft) (100ft max.)$